micanogueira/micanogueira.github.io/content/timeline/Learning_Python.md

 ## The successful attempt

 As an alternative to these pandemic times - when I realized that all my plans were frozen - I decided to make this happen: learn a programming language.
-This time, I chose to learn Python<sup>2</sup>, which has an easy-to-understand syntax.
+This time, I chose to learn Python<sup>2</sup> which has an easy-to-understand syntax.
 In addition to the potential to be a tool in my work of analyzing financial data, forecasting, and creating growth strategies, learning Python also serves a general purpose that would broaden my field of knowledge.

-I completed an online course of the University of Michigan and since then have been studying by my own, relying on different resources, such as books and Python library, coding solving challenges, and being mentored by my husband, who is a Pythonist with over 20 years of experience.
+I completed an online course at the University of Michigan and since then have been studying on my own, relying on different resources, such as books and Python documentation, solving coding challenges, and being mentored by my husband, who is a Pythonist with over 20 years of experience.

 <br/>
 <br/>

 <small><sup>1</sup> [R](https://www.r-project.org/) is a programming language and free software environment for statistical computing and graphics.
 In other words, R is an integrated suite of software facilities for data manipulation, calculation and graphical display.</small><br/>
-<small><sup>2</sup> [Python](https://www.python.org/) is a programming language that emphasizes code readability.
+<small><sup>2</sup> [Python](https://www.python.org/) is a multipurpose programming language that emphasizes code readability.
 Its language constructs and object-oriented approach aim to help programmers write clear, logical code for small and large-scale projects.